ilozada/GenomeContent/README.md

 ## Installation

 `GenomeContent` v0.80 is written in Perl language.
-This version of the program is still a draft and is being subject to tests.
+This version of the program is still a draft and is being subject to changes and tests.
 But, it can be easily modified by the user.
 Additional documentation along the code is provided to facilitate these modifications.
 The code of the program can be downloaded directly from here: [GenomeContent_v0.8.zip](https://github.com/ilozada/GenomeContent/files/9231489/GenomeContent_v0.8.zip)

 And the annotation format (GFF3) and genome fasta file of the malarial parasite *Plasmodium falciparum* clone 3D7 (v2.0) --as downloaded from the ENSEMBL database-- are provided as examples to run the program: \
 -- The compressed file `GenomeContent.tar.gz` can be downloaded here and in the folder above: [GenomeContent.tar.gz](https://github.com/ilozada/GenomeContent/files/9241960/GenomeContent.tar.gz) \